bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 #### Switch Cable
 In order to externally turn off the CTDizzle, we need to install a switch.
 It is not recommended that you cut the battery cables to install the switch, as this may have an impact on the charging of the battery.
 Instead, use a JST extension cable to tie the switch into.

 First, cut the cable at the midpoint and trim each end so that about two inches remains on each side.
 Using a cold splice connector, reconnect the VCC (red) line.
-Then connect a switch lead to each of the ground leads using another two cold splice connectors.
+Then connect a switch lead (blue wires in the switch bag) to each of the ground leads using another two cold splice connectors.

 ![Picture of Switch cable here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/SwitchCable.jpg)
 *Example of a switch cable with cold splice connectors.*